Net Present Value - NPV Calculator

 The Internal Rate of Return or IRR is another useful metric for analyzing an investment.
 The IRR function in Excel uses the same series of cash flows as the NPV, but it must have at least one negative (usually at t=0) and one positive value and it requires an initial guess at the rate because the calculation is iterative.
 The NPV Calculator spreadsheet includes the IRR calculation as well.

-NPV Calculator with IRR, XNPV, and XIRRfor Excel and OpenOffice
+NPV Calculator with IRR, XNPV, and XIRRfor Excel, Google Sheets and OpenOffice

 The workbook contains two worksheets:

 1) The NPV Calculator worksheet shown in the screenshot above lets you calculate NPV and IRR for multiple series of cash flows.

 2) The XIRR, XNPV Calculator in the screenshot on the right uses Excel's XNPV and XIRR functions to calculate Net Present Value and Internal Rate of Return for a non-periodic series of cash flows (based on the dates).

 - Add your own custom series and/or auto-generate the uniform, gradient, or exponential gradient series.

 - See how to set up the NPV and IRR cash flows and formulas.